Free Trial

 What is First Trust Active Factor Mid Cap ETF's current short interest?

 Short interest is the volume of First Trust Active Factor Mid Cap ETF shares that have been sold short but have not yet been closed out or covered.
-As of April 15th, investors have sold 12,400 shares of AFMC short.
+As of August 31st, traders have sold 3,200 shares of AFMC short.
+0.13% of First Trust Active Factor Mid Cap ETF's shares are currently sold short.
 Learn More on First Trust Active Factor Mid Cap ETF's current short interest.

 Is First Trust Active Factor Mid Cap ETF's short interest increasing or decreasing?

-First Trust Active Factor Mid Cap ETF saw a decline in short interest during the month of April.
-As of April 15th, there was short interest totaling 12,400 shares, a decline of 23.9% from the previous total of 16,300 shares.
+First Trust Active Factor Mid Cap ETF saw a drop in short interest during the month of August.
+As of August 31st, there was short interest totaling 3,200 shares, a drop of 33.3% from the previous total of 4,800 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does First Trust Active Factor Mid Cap ETF's short interest compare to its competitors?